 IService is the interface of the

 Service.
-That's right, many classes will have an interface.
-Some consider this to be "Interface bloat" or too much boilerplate.
-Because the framework you use requires an interface or it simplifies the code to use one.
+That is right, many classes will have an interface.
+Some consider this to be "Interface bloat" or too much boilerplate, because the framework you use requires an interface or it simplifies the code to use one.
 I however found this to make myself write better code along the way.
 Even though I found all these interfaces silly at first.
-It also makes it easier for you to create mocks for you tests later (as you already have some nicely defined interfaces).
+It also makes it easier for you to create mocks or other test implementations for your tests later (as you already have some nicely defined interfaces).

-This also forces you to decide on what is the public members of your classes.
-Which is something you of course also can do without an IoC framework.
-But the frameworks usually create some rules you must adhere to - which in turn can help you write better decoupled code.
+This also forces you to decide on what the public members of your classes should be.
+Which is of course also something you can do without an IoC framework, but the frameworks usually create some rules you must adhere to - which in turn can help you write better and more decoupled code.

 No build errors

-Who doesn't dread runtime errors?
+Who does not dread runtime errors?
 Starting out with IoC containers you will see a ton of those.
 Your application failed because it was not able to resolve

 IService.
-If you have just joined a team which uses IoC containers and you have no experience with containers.
-Then you will be lost at this.
-However this might seem more of a regular error to those who are used to IoC containers.
+If you have just joined a team which uses IoC containers and you have no experience with containers, then you might be lost at this.
+However this may seem more of a regular error to those who are used to IoC containers.
 The problem here is that you get no compilation error.

 This has some huge caveats.
-The class itself does not specify whether it is created once or lives and dies with the application.
+In some frameworks the class itself does not specify whether it is created once or lives and dies with the application.
 Which makes it hard for the next developer who comes by your code.
-If this is his very first encounter with application lifetime dependencies.
-Then it can end in a disaster if state is created.
-I would normally anticipate a fresh newly created object when requesting it from the container.
-Unless there is a very good reason not to.
+If this is his or her very first encounter with application lifetime dependencies, then it can end in a disaster.
+If the class is made a singleton and the developer does not anticipate this you may get all sorts of errors.
+Suddenly a state within the class is made available all across the application.
+I would normally anticipate a fresh newly created object when requesting it from the container, unless there is a very good reason not to.

 Here I have created a small summary of what i just wrote (tl;dr):